 Otter and Big Creek Falls Via Taylor River Trail is a 8.3 mile moderately trafficked out and back trail located near North Bend, Washington that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 The real story here is The new and improved middle Fork Road!!!
 So many great hikes and peeks with several hiking options along this beautiful " super hwy "...
 Not much to say about the trail itself… As of now, there is a lot of solitude and beautiful forest walks… I can imagine some of the creek crossings will be hard when the water is rushing… epic camp spots and swim holes all along this long and beautiful valley…easy to say in the least!!!!
 I didn't break a sweat in the 12 miles I did...
 This is a great way to sniff out those secret waterfalls

 Easy walk to the falls.
 Not much water there this late in the season, but there are some places to swim on the way

 Such a great day hike!
 Also, the trail up to Otter Falls now has more markings (a cairn and rock arrow).